The Poetry Society of New York has a simple, three-fold mission:

 a) to create new models for the presentation of poetry

 b) to redefine poetry’s position in the culture-at-large

-b.) to bring the works of New York poets to the world
+c) to bring the works of New York City poets to the world

-The New York City poetry world has largely isolated itself to a small and Balkanized circle.
-The Poetry Society of New York moves through and opens up that circle to unite the community of makers with the community of appreciators in new and mysterious ways.
+The New York City poetry world has largely isolated itself to a small & fragmented circle.
+The Poetry Society of New York moves through & opens up that circle to unite the community of makers with the community of appreciators in new and mysterious ways.